d-meiser/d-meiser.github.io/_posts/2016-1-10-mpi-travis.md

 The first line disables `sudo` for the test run.
 This is important because it allows us to use the container infrastructure on travis.
-The containerized instances are faster than the regular ones and, more importantly, have access to caching of build artifacts.
+The containerized instances are faster than the regular ones and, more importantly in this case, have access to caching of build artifacts.
 On the non-containerized infrastructure you have to pay to be able to use caching.
 We cache the `mpich` directory which is where we install MPICH with the `get_mpich.sh` script from above.
 Once the MPICH